MicaelCarvalho/DNNsUnderStress/README.md

 ### GETTING STARTED

-Inside this folder you will find 4 source files and 1 folder, described below:
+Inside the source folder you will find 4 source files and 1 folder, described below:

 + common.m
    Provides the basic input/output functions to read and save feature vectors;